AlexK-PL/Tacotron2_GST_SPM/README.md

 ## Inference
 Executing INFERENCE_SYNTHESIS.py you will generate samples you define inside the script.
 Remember to also change paths where to save your WAV clips.
-Note that WaveGlow model is included, which is cloned from the NVIDIA repository (https://github.com/NVIDIA/waveglow).
+Note that WaveGlow model was used to synthesize our samples, you can clone it from the NVIDIA repository (https://github.com/NVIDIA/waveglow).

+## Audio samples
+In the folder /example_wavs you can find synthesized clips emphasizing each token over different samples for comparison.